technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 +++azd provision+++

-- Select an Azure location to use : East us/west us (Sometimes, East US might not be available, choose different location and deploy.)
+- Select an Azure location to use: East us/WestUS (Sometimes, East US might not be available, choose a different location and deploy.)

 - Enter a value for the existingResourceGroupName infrastructure parameter: +++@lab.CloudResourceGroup(ResourceGroup1).Name+++